CosmosDB/labs/readme.md

-# Azure Cosmos DB Workshop

-This series of workshops will give you hands-on experience working with Azure Cosmos DB using the SQL API, JavaScript and .NET Core SDK.

-- To learn more about the SQL API: <https://docs.microsoft.com/azure/cosmos-db/sql-api-introduction>
-- To learn about the SQL Syntax: <https://docs.microsoft.com/azure/cosmos-db/sql-api-sql-query-reference>
-- To learn about programming using JavaScript in the SQL API: <https://docs.microsoft.com/azure/cosmos-db/programming>
-- To learn more about the .NET SDK: <https://docs.microsoft.com/azure/cosmos-db/tutorial-develop-sql-api-dotnet>

 # Prerequisites

 Prior to starting these labs, you must have the following operating system and software configured on your local machine: